ai-mbl/example-project/README.md

 # Additional Resources

 [Cookiecutter for Data Science](https://cookiecutter-data-science.drivendata.org/): This is a more elaborate cookiecutter repo that is set up for a data science project.
-There are components that you don't need for your DL@MBL projects, but this is a great resource for features you might want to include in the future.
+There are components that you don't need for your AI@MBL projects, but this is a great resource for features you might want to include in the future.